 The turmeric rice is called Dampokhtak and it’s topped with shallots and fava beans.
 Azizam also adds a handful of pickled vegetables.
 The rice was fluffy but on the dry side.
 I’m half Dominican and I’ve been eating rice for as long as I can remember.
 I like my rice fluffy but slightly moist.
 I did not eat all of it, but I liked how well the texture of the rice paired with the crunchy shallots.

 When I went back with my friend Myrrh, she ordered the Eggplant Khoresht, which also included rice.
-She’s from Ethiopian descent and was also not impressed with the rice.
+She’s from Ethiopian descent and not impressed with the rice either.
 She said that it lacked moisture and that it was slightly overcooked.
 Azizam’s food is incredible, but rice is not their strong suit.

 Seasonal Yogurt dip